 Did you know that 50-70 million Americans have chronic sleep issues?
 And as of 2014, roughly 35 percent of U.S. adults sleep less than seven hours per night?
 If you relate to one (or both) of these categories, don’t fret.
 Amongst other lifestyle habits, creating a bedtime routine is one of the easiest steps to ensuring better sleep.
 Bedtime routines are a simple lifestyle change that can help your mind and body relax before bed.

-There is research that suggests men need less sleep than women.
-Studies show women not only need more sleep than men, but they also tend to sleep about 11 minutes longer every night.
+Interestingly, studies show women not only need more sleep than men, but they also tend to sleep about 11 minutes longer every night.
 Speaking from personal experience, I tend to have more energy, focus, and mood stability when I sleep seven hours.
 However, my husband can thrive off of less sleep.
-The newborn stage was an entirely different ballgame, of course, but that experience taught me the power of being adaptable.
+The newborn stage was an entirely different ballgame, of course, but that experience taught me the power of being adaptable!
 After all, being sleep-deprived (as a new mom) is temporary.

 What Is a Bedtime Routine?